beanone/agentical/README.md

    - Get current weather in Beijing
    - Calculate and display the temperature difference

+   Note: Calculator-server is specified because LLMs typically do the math themselves but we want to demo the multi-tool use example.

    **Research and Local Storage**:
    ```
    Search for Python async best practices and save them to a local markdown file